3gstudent/CLR-Injection/README.md

 # CLR-Persistence
-Use CLR to maintain persistence
+Use CLR to inject all the .NET apps